Transfer Steps and Tips

 - Make sure you know which degrees transfer!
 Only Associate of Arts (AA)--Option I (DTA) and Associate of Science (AS) degrees are intended to transfer to a four-year university.
 Generally, Associate's of Technical Arts (ATA) degrees do not fully transfer to a four-year university.
 Some ATA degrees may transfer.
 If you have questions about whether a certain ATA degree transfers, please see our Professional/Technical Advisors by calling 425 640-1458 or see your faculty advisor.

 - Start thinking about where you will transfer and what you will major in!
 It is important to decide upon your major early because many programs have prerequisites that you can fulfill here at Edmonds.
 If you are undecided about your major, you may want to visit the Counseling Center in Mountlake Terrace Hall, room 145 (425 640-1358).
 Transfer Resources offers "choosing a major" workshops each quarter, too.
-You should also plan for your major with a faculty adviser from the discipline you plan to major in.
+You should also plan for your major with a faculty advisor from the discipline you plan to major in.
 For an appointment with a faculty advisor, contact Advising at 425.640.1458.

 Examine the characteristics you want in a university.
 Some to consider include: